pklaus/jinja2-render/README.md

-# docker-template
+# jinja2-render
-*A Python Tool to Simplify the Automated Creation of a Dockerfile Using Jinja2 Templates*
+*A Python Tool to Render Jinja2 Templates on the Command Line with Different Contexts*

-**docker-template** hugely simplifies building Docker images with repetitive sections.
-It is a Python script allowing to create Dockerfiles from a Jinja2 Template with the help of a configuration file defining different contexts (`contexts.py`)
+**jinja2-render** hugely simplifies creating different versions of a text file.
+It takes a jinja2 Template file as input and renders it to a final document using a context loaded from a Python script.
+It was invented for use with Dockerfiles but its use case goes far beyond.

 This is useful for example in the following cases:

-* Your Dockerfile contains a lot of repeated statements.
+* The desired document (eg. Dockerfile) contains a lot of repeated statements.
-  They can be replaced by a [Jinja2 For Loop][].
+  They can be replaced in a Jinja2 Template by a [Jinja2 For Loop][].
-* Your Dockerfile depends on a software with different versions and you want to simplify/automate switching between them.
+* The configuration space for the desired document is large and the differences would be small, so maintaining a single template file is much easier.

 ### Workflow

 ```
-               docker-template
+                    jinja2-render
                    (& contexts.py)
                          ↓

-Dockerfile.jinja2    🡆    Dockerfile
+Jinja2 Template File           Rendered File
+(eg. Dockerfile.jinja)   🡆    (eg. Dockerfile)
 ```

 ### Synopsis

 ```
+$ jinja2-render -h

-usage: docker-template [-h] [-c CONTEXTS] [-f TEMPLATE]
+usage: jinja2-render [-h] [-c CONTEXTS] [-f TEMPLATE]
                      [-o OUTPUT]
                      [which]

-Render Dockerfiles from Jinja2 templates
+Render a Jinja2 template from the command line.

 positional arguments:
-  which        Which context to choose.
-Omit for a list of
+  which        Context to choose.
+Omit for a list of contexts
-               contexts defined in the context configuration
+               available in the configuration file (-c).
-               provided with parameter -c. (default: None)
+               (default: None)

 optional arguments:
   -h, --help   show this help message and exit